TRCEXTINSELR<n>, External Input Select Register <n>, n = 0 - 3

 This interface is accessible as follows:

-- When OSLockStatus(), or !AllowExternalTraceAccess() or !IsTraceCorePowered() access to this register returns an Error.
+- When !AllowExternalTraceAccess(), or OSLockStatus() or !IsTraceCorePowered() accesses to this register generate an error response.

-- Otherwise access to this register is RW.
+- Otherwise accesses to this register are RW.